mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 - `(lo, co) => JsSuccess(Contributor(lo, co))` is a function that takes the extracted values and constructs a `Contributor` instance.
 - `.tupled` extension method is coming from `import cats.syntax.all.*` and is used to convert the tuple `(Option[String], Option[Long])` into an `Option[(String, Long)]`.
 - `fold` method is used to handle the case where either of the options is `None`.
 If any of them is `None`, it returns a `JsError("parse failure")`; otherwise, it returns a `JsSuccess` with the constructed `Contributor` instance.

+We could have also used default values for each field and create an empty `Contributor` such as `Contributor(login="", contributions=0)`, you're free to choose.

 Great!